Keith Hessler: Somerset Patriots

 On August 11, 2017, Hessler signed with the Somerset Patriots of the Atlantic League of Professional Baseball.
+In 13 games for the Patriots, Hessler recorded a 4.05 ERA with 13 strikeouts across 13 1/3 innings.

 Colorado Rockies

 On January 9, 2018, Hessler signed a minor league contract with the Colorado Rockies.
-He elected free agency on November 3, 2018.
+He made 42 appearances out of the bullpen for the Triple–A Albuquerque Isotopes, compiling a 5.47 ERA with 57 strikeouts across 52 2/3 innings pitched.
+Hessler elected free agency following the season on November 2.